sorki/haskell-zre/README.rst

 Two zre peers should find each other and be able to send message between each other.
 Firewall needs to allow traffic on UDP port 5670 and TCP port range 41000-41100.
+Application picks random port from this range and advertises it to network.

 Examples
 --------